potetm/fusebox/README.md

 com.potetm.fusebox.cljs.timeout
 ```

-The interface for each utility is identical to its Java counterpart with two
+The api for each utility is identical to its Java counterpart with two
 exceptions.

 First, every utility accepts and returns Promises rather than regular forms/fns.